Lecrapouille/zipper/README.md

 zipper.add(input1, "../Test1");
 ```

-Will always return `false` because `Test1` will be extracted outside the destination folder.
-This prevents malicious attack from replacing your password files:
+Will always return `false` because `Test1` would be extracted outside the destination folder.
+This prevents malicious attacks from replacing your system files:

 ```c++
 zipper.add(malicious_passwd, "../../../../../../../../../../../../../../../etc/passwd");
 ```

-Becase in Unix try to go outside the root folder `/` will stay in the root folder.
-Example
+Because in Unix, trying to go outside the root folder `/` will stay in the root folder.
+Example:

 ```bash
 cd /
 pwd